My Five W’s & H

 Then came the best pre-career job ever.
 I worked as a receptionist at swanky beauty salon, where I received free services, good pay and even better stories.
 One involves the F.B.I. and another has to do with a customer’s bondage fetish.
 I’ll tell you about both over a fizzy 7Up and gin.

 Soon after graduation, my Temple News clips helped me land a job as entertainment and features editor at The Catholic Standard and Times, the official newspaper of the Archdiocese of Philadelphia.
 One of my first interviews was with Perry Como.
 That thrilled my grandmother, who loved his Christmas music.
 One of my final interviews was with writer and director M. Night Shyamalan.
 That thrilled me.
 It also inspired me to pursue other freelance writing.

-During that time, the clergy child sex abuse scandal hit Philadelphia.
+During that time, the clergy child sex abuse scandal hit Philadelphia hard.
 With kids in Catholic school and having worked alongside many of the involved priests, I felt personally betrayed.
 I founded a blog titled “Catholics4Change” to give parents a place to vent and question.
-The blog also attracted victims.
+The forum also attracted victims and their families.
 Local and national TV and radio shows invited me to offer commentary.
-Becoming deeply involved with the issue, I founded a political action committee to champion child protection legislation.
+My QVC skills were put to good use on the behalf of victims.

 My daughter’s college visits prompted my return to Temple University as an adjunct instructor in Communications.
 My Dead Poets Society teaching fantasy was fulfilled – without the student suicide.

 Then, my husband and I decided it was time to really shake things up.
 With our son, we moved to Charleston, SC.
 The low country is an inspiring “office” for writing.